IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
 When storing geometry as internalized in a Grasshopper parameter, the gumball allows you to interface with that geometry in the Rhino viewport.
-This update is live and updates will occur as you manipulate the gumball.
+This updater is live and updates will occur as you manipulate the gumball.
 In contrast, geometry referenced from Rhino directly will continue to exist in the Rhino document and updates from Grasshopper will happen only after any changes occur (as opposed to during).